Skip to content

 Agentic workflows

 Projektor is MCP-native: AI agents are a first-class client, not an afterthought.
 Everything a browser user can do, an agent can do over a JSON-RPC MCP endpoint.
-This page is an overview of the different processes and methods agents can use to enable your work.

 Layer Runs where What it does Reference